France, Belgium and the Netherlands

 In France, Belgium and the Netherlands church membership is a private matter with no tax implications.
 EU directives on personal information oblige the church to make a note of the wishes of anyone who would like to leave.
 A court has ruled that under the French privacy law one has the right to have one's name deleted from the baptismal record, but a Catholic bishop has launched an appeal.

-Once Father Schilder had got people into his pews, he was also concerned about keeping them.
-Benedict XVI's Christmas message in 2012 didn't help him there.
+Benedict XVI's Christmas message in 2012 didn't help, either.
 Many Dutch Catholics were unhappy that the Pope used the occasion to attack gay marriage.
-In large numbers they immediately visited a website with instructions on how to leave the Dutch Catholic Church
+In large numbers they immediately visited a website with instructions on how to leave the Dutch Catholic Church So many have done this, in fact, that in 2013 the Dutch Catholic Church said it was planning to close 600-700 churches over the next five years.

 In the Netherlands this turns out to be easy to do: just send in three copies of a letter stating your wish to leave the church, accompanied by your ID.

-However, when the copies sent to the parish reached Father Schilder he took action.
+However, when the copies sent to the parish of Father Harm Schilder he took action.
 He announced that he would display the ID photographs in the entrance hallway of the church so that everyone could see who was trying to leave.

 In France and Belgium church-leaving is also easily done.
 Here the Church has been grudgingly forced to abide by the EU directives on protection of personal data (issued in 1995 and amended in 2003).
 This, and a French law from 1978, mean that you have a right to access any record about you, (whether electronic or on paper) and also the right to have it corrected, with the record-holder obliged to provide you a copy of the amended record (or proof of deletion).